kintsugi-programmer/kintsugi-stack-dsa-cpp/COMPETITIVE_PROGRAMMING/README.md

     - e1 + e2 + e3 + e4 = 0 (oh, just found out !!! )
       - e4 = -(e1+e2+e3) (SOLVED!!!)
       - e4 = -(3-4+5) = -4
+- Formalised
+  - Problem Insight
+    - Each goal scored by a team increases its own efficiency by 1.
+    - The same goal decreases the opponent’s efficiency by 1.
+    - So for every goal, the total sum of efficiencies changes by +1 and -1.
+    - Net change in total efficiency is always 0.
+  - Key Observation
+    - Initially, before any match, all teams have efficiency 0.
+    - So the total sum of efficiencies starts at 0.
+    - Since the sum never changes, the final sum of efficiencies is also 0.
+  - Given
+    - There are n teams.
+    - Efficiencies of n − 1 teams are given.
+    - One team’s efficiency is missing.
+  - Logic to Find Missing Efficiency
+    - Let the given efficiencies be:
+      A1, A2, A3, ..., A(n−1)
+    - Let the missing efficiency be An.
+    - Since total sum is 0:
+      A1 + A2 + A3 + ... + A(n−1) + An = 0
+    - Therefore:
+      An = −(A1 + A2 + A3 + ... + A(n−1))
+  - Algorithm
+    - Read n.
+    - Read the n − 1 efficiencies.
+    - Compute their sum.
+    - Output the negative of this sum.
+  - Complexity
+    - Time complexity: O(n)
+    - Space complexity: O(1)

 ```cpp
 #include<bits/stdc++.h>
 using namespace std;